 Inspiration from Nature

-Petromyzontiformes have neurons in their spine which help them adapt to the direction and force of water currents.
+A Lamprey (Petromyzontiformes) has neurons in its spine that help it adapt to the direction and the force of water currents.

 Technological advancement in Arts is still significantly smaller than in everyday utility.
 Not too long ago, we had to carry a feature phone, mp3 player, digital camera and storage disk, etc. but now a smartphone suffices.
 In fine arts, there is still a large set of brushes with varying forms and sizes.
 Technically, they may vary in their toe, bristle, belly, heel, and handle.
 We need a single brush that can adapt to the changing nature of strokes.